shazz/shazz.github.io/content/blog/vaccines/killer/killer.md

 - *Size*: 444 bytes
 - *Resident*: no
 - *Self-replicating*: no
-- *Can clean memory*: yes, usea patched bus error vector to clear the memory
+- *Can clean memory*: yes, use a patched bus error vector to clear the memory
 - *Special features*:
     - Messages are encoded
     - If found, check the resident program address is correctly set